• Skip to primary navigation

 Ingredients for South African bunny chow.

-• Farmhouse loaf – this is a crusty unsliced loaf of bread and you will need half a loaf for one person.
-You should be able to buy small loaves in the bakery section of your supermarket which are ideal.
+• Farmhouse loaf - this is a crusty unsliced loaf of bread and you will need half a loaf for one person.
+You should be able to buy small loaves in the bakery section of your supermarket which are the ideal size.
 A full-sized loaf will be too large.

-• Beef – this is good quality stewing beef, such as topside or chuck.
+• Beef - this is good quality stewing beef, such as topside or chuck.
 You can buy it ready cubed, or get a whole piece and cube it yourself.
-I sometimes find that the ready pieces of ready cubed beef can be too large and will need cutting into smaller pieces.
+I sometimes find that the ready pieces of ready-cubed beef can be too large and should be cut into smaller pieces.
 Try to cut the beef into 1-inch cubes.

-• Flour – for coating the beef before it gets seared in the frying pan.
+• Flour - for coating the beef before it is seared in the frying pan.

 • Sunflower oil – for searing the beef.